dexxter00/bg-telecom-hacking/README.md

 For some of us, it's important to have full control over the equipment that sits in our house.
 For others, physical space or energy consumption is the key.

 ## solution !?
 Solution to this problem consists of gathering some data from provider's equipment, then transferring it to another device without begging your ISP for help.
-In most cases you will need at least bisiness-grade equipment, like for example Mikrotik.
+In most cases, you will need at least business-grade equipment, like for example Mikrotik.

 For now, only solution I have developed is for
 **A1 Bulgaria** GPON Service.